 ‘Sudden Light’ by Dante Gabriel Rossetti was written in the early 1950s.
 It was not published until Rossetti’s volume, Poems: An Offering to Lancashire was released.
 Rossetti chose to separate the text into three stanzas of five lines, or quintains.
-He has also structured them with a consistent rhyme scheme that follow a pattern of ababa cdcdc efefe.
+He has also structured them with a consistent rhyme scheme that follows a pattern of ababa cdcdc efefe.
 This looping pattern ties in directly with the theme of repetition which is present in the text.

 A reader should also take note of the use of indention.
-The line indention correspond with the end rhymes.
+The line indention corresponds with the end rhymes.
 For example, all the “-ell” end rhyme lines of the first stanza are moved inward.
 This choice helps to emphasize the sing-song like sound pattern.

 Rossetti also makes use of repetition in the phrases he uses.
 For instance, the first line of each of the three stanzas utilizes the word “before.”
 They all speak on the remembering of a certain experience which seems to be happening again.